Pylons/pastedeploy/docs/index.rst

 Paste Deployment currently does not require other parts of `Paste
 <http://pythonpaste.org>`_, and is distributed as a separate package.

-To see updates that have been made to Paste Deploy see the `news file
+To see updates that have been made to Paste Deploy see the :doc:`news file <news>`_.
-<news.html>`_.

 Paste Deploy is released under the `MIT license
 <http://www.opensource.org/licenses/mit-license.php>`_.